dellsystem/dellsystem.github.io/tech.md

 * Paris Marx for The Bold Italic: [How the Gig Economy Profits Off of Desperation](https://thebolditalic.com/how-the-gig-economy-profits-off-desperation-47bc5f04d11b)
 * Facility Waters and Jamie Woodcock for Viewpoint Magazine: [Far From Seamless: a Workers’ Inquiry at Deliveroo](https://www.viewpointmag.com/2017/09/20/far-seamless-workers-inquiry-deliveroo/)
 * Lorenzo Zamponi for Jacobin: [Bargaining With the Algorithm](https://www.jacobinmag.com/2018/06/deliveroo-riders-strike-italy-labor-organizing).
 A rundown of organising efforts among workers for food delivery startups like Deliveroo & Foodora
+* Brett Scott for How We Get To Next: [Reversing the Lies of the Sharing Economy](https://howwegettonext.com/reversing-the-lies-of-the-sharing-economy-a85501d14be8).
+So, so good
+	* "we should call out Uber for what it is: a company in control of a platform that originally facilitated peer-to-peer renting, not sharing, and that eventually transformed into the de facto boss of an army of self-employed employees.
+And even as “self-employed employee” might sound like a contradiction, that’s the dark genius of the Uber enterprise.
+It took the traditional corporation, with its senior managers responsible for controlling workers and machines, and cut it in two — creating a management structure that need not deal with the political demands of workers."
+	* "A platform corporation really only owns two things.
+It owns algorithms hosted on servers, and it owns network effects—or people’s dependence.
+While the old corporation had to get financing, invest in physical assets, hire workers to run those assets, and take on risk in the process, a corporation like Uber outsources its risk to independent workers who must self-finance the purchase of their cars, while also absorbing losses from their cars’ depreciation or the failure of their operations.
+This not only separates corporate managers from ground-level workers, it places the major burden of financing and risk on the workers."
+	* "This is a venture capitalist’s wet dream.
+Give a startup minimal capital to hire developers and run media campaigns, and then watch as the network effects ripple over the infrastructure of the internet.
+If it works, you’re suddenly in control of a corporation built with digital tools, but extracting value from real-world, physical assets like cars and buildings.
+The entity holds itself together not via employment contracts, but rather by self-employed workers’ dependence on it to access the market they rely on for their survival."
+	* "We have a hard time seeing systems.
+We find it easier to see what’s tangible and in front of us.
+We see the app, and we see the driver’s car icon moving along the streets on their way to pick us up.
+What we can’t see is the deep web of power relations that underpins the system.
+Instead, we are encouraged to fixate on the flat and friendly interface, the shallow surface layer of immediate experience."
+	* "Of course, if you want to put a positive spin on this kind of work, you can call it flexible, decentralized micro-entrepreneurship.
+But pan out, and it looks more like feudalism, with thousands of small subsistence farmers paying tribute to a baron that grants them access to land they don’t own."
+	* (parts of this article are eerily similar to my piece for NS, which was published a few months after, but I swear I didn't read this until after I wrote mine)

 ### On why we need fully automated luxury communism